 Separating Assets from Activities: The Two-Company Structure

-We suggest establishing two classes of members and announcing this fact in the company´s Certificate of Formation or Articles of Organization.
-Class A members are "regular" members who have full ownership and voting rights; Class B members are those who acquire their membership interest by execution on a judgment or similar means.
+The owners of a Texas LLC are referred to as members rather than shareholders or partners.
+We suggest establishing two classes of members and announcing this fact in the company´s Certificate of Formation.
+Class A members are "regular" members who have full ownership and voting rights; Class B members are those who acquire their membership interest by means of debt collection or similar coercive means.
 They cannot vote and are not entitled to distributions except with the unanimous approval of the Class A members.
 How better to deter creditors than to make it clear from the outset that any interest they obtain will be essentially worthless?

 Moving Property into the LLC

-It is not advisable to transfer a Texas homestead into an LLC since the homestead is already protected by the Texas Property Code against forced sale or execution upon a judgment.
-Also, as previously mentioned personal and homestead-exempt assets should be kept separate from investment assets.
-This is a cardinal rule.
-Read our article Homestead Protections in Texas.
+Any and all investment property acquired or currently held in a personal name should be moved into the LLC by means of general or special warranty deed without delay.
+It is not advisable to transfer a Texas homestead into an LLC since the homestead is already protected by the Property Code and Texas Constitution against forced sale or execution upon a judgment.
+The general rule is that personal and homestead-exempt assets should be kept separate from investment assets, and an LLC is a good mechanism for doing this.

 Information in this article is proved for general informational and educational purposes only and is not offered as legal advice upon which anyone may rely.
 The law changes.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
 Consult your tax advisor as well.
 Although we will respect your confidentiality, this firm does not represent you unless and until it is retained and agrees in writing to do so.